The Association

 • Increasing public knowledge and know-how about roses

-• Collecting historical documents and objects related to the rose heritage
+• Collecting historical documents and objects related to the rich rose heritage

-• Work to ensure that Luxembourg can still bear today the title 'Country of Roses' and thus preserve this page of the country's history
+• Work to ensure that Luxembourg can continue to be a 'Country of Roses' and to preserve this page of the country's history

 History of the organisation

 In 2013, one hundred years after the beginning of the First World War, the preservation of the precious rose heritage of Luxembourg was not guaranteed.
-Indeed, the population was no longer really aware of it and there had not been any specialized rose breeder for decades.
+Indeed, the population was no longer really aware of it and there was no specialized rose breeder any more.

-In order to sustainably safeguard this exceptional heritage, whether ancient or contemporary, it is essential that it finds its way back to the heads, hearts and gardens.
-This is the aim of our non-profit organisation 'Patrimoine Roses Luxembourg', which works in cooperation with other associations as well as many public and private actors.The first statutes were published in the Mémorial on 30.11.2013.
+In order to sustainably safeguard the exceptional rose heritage, whether ancient or contemporary, it is essential that it finds its way back to the heads, hearts and gardens.
+This is the aim of 'Patrimoine Roses Luxembourg', which works in cooperation with other associations as well as many public and private actors.The first statutes of the association were published in the Mémorial on 30.11.2013.

 organic